talum/one-page-v3/src/blog/2020-01-29-surviving-software-engineering-interviews.md

 # The Phone Screen
 Generally, after I applied, a recruiter would reach out to me and schedule a phone screen.
-For the most part, this was to get a sense of my background, interests, and salary expectations.
+We'd cover topics like my background, interests, and salary expectations.
 And then they would tell me about next steps.
 In most cases, the next step was either scheduling a technical phone screen or a take-home challenge.